 Get your physician involved in a discussion about the cholesterol information on this page and the study results which contradict the mainstream lipid hypothesis:

-- Ask him or her to look at the studies which prove there is no relationship between high cholesterol blood levels and arteriosclerosis.
+- Ask him or her to look at the cholesterol information studies which prove there is no relationship between high cholesterol blood levels and arteriosclerosis.

 - Ask why many long term study reassessments like Framingham and MRFIT have shown that people with "elevated" cholesterol levels have the lowest rates of "all cause mortality", and that in fact, lower cholesterol levels are dangerous.